-Real estate investments (both direct and indirect) are carried out by the specialized Group real estate asset manager that is involved in the following initiatives that aim at limiting/eliminating the potential adverse impact of investments on sustainability factors:
+Real estate investments (both direct and indirect) are carried out by the specialized Group Real Estate Asset Manager that is involved in the following initiatives that aim at limiting/eliminating the potential adverse impact of investments on sustainability factors:

-- 1. Counterparties screening: consideration of controversies and/or business sectors as relevant in the ESG assessment; the screening takes place on counterparties defined as buyer, seller or co-investors. - 2.
-Sustainable due diligence: acquisitions undergo environmental/ sustainable due diligence (SDD) in order to measure the weighted performance of each building9.
-The outputs of these checks are embedded in the due diligence for informational purposes and for consideration alongside other factors in the investment decision making process. - 3.
-Data analytics: implementation of a data analytics project covering across 11 European countries.
+- 1. Counterparties screening: consideration of controversies and/or business sectors as relevant in the ESG assessment; the screening takes place on counterparties defined as buyer, seller or co-investors and applies also to tenants. - 2.
+Sustainable due diligence: acquisitions undergo environmental/ sustainable due diligence (SDD) in order to measure the weighted performance of each building11.
+The outputs of these checks are embedded in the due diligence for informational purposes and for consideration alongside other factors in the investment decision making process. - Data analytics: implementation of a data analytics project covering across 11 European countries.
 Existing utilities consumption data are collected and centralized in a digital platform, which automatically calculates CO2 emissions and monitors their evolution. - 4.
 Green Leases: proposition of a new "Standard Green Lease Clause", each time a lease with a tenant is (re)negotiated.
-This clause allows to obtain at minimum the tenants' utility consumptions on a regular basis, so that actions can be taken to improve the management, buildings and the CO2 footprint. - 5.
-Physical risk analysis: impact analysis of the portfolio in order to geo-localize the assets and to map out the physical risks related to global warming, in line with the TCFD (Task Force on Climate-related Financial Disclosures) Recommendations10. - 6.
+This clause allows to obtain at minimum the tenants' utility consumptions on a regular basis, as well as an enhanced commitment on sustainability, so that actions can be taken to improve the management, buildings and the CO2 footprint. - 5.
+Physical risk analysis: impact analysis of the portfolio in order to geo-localize the assets and to map out the physical risks related to global warming, in line with the TCFD (Task Force on Climate-related Financial Disclosures) Recommendations12 and with the EU Taxonomy assessment framework. - 6.
 Transition to a low-carbon economy: reduction of portfolios' emissions and more broadly, the low-carbon transition.